-#1: Use Real or Realistic Practice Questions
+#1: Use Official Practice Questions

 The best questions to study from are those that will most closely resemble the questions that appear on the SAT.
-The SAT is unlike tests you've taken in school and its format is unique; the more comfortable you get with correctly answering the types of questions that will be on the SAT, the better you're likely to do on the test.
+The SAT is unlike tests you've taken in school, and its format is unique.
+The more comfortable you get with correctly answering the types of questions that will be on the SAT, the better you're likely to do on the test.

 A huge flaw of many test prep books is that their practice questions are either much harder or much easier than those you’ll find on the SAT.
 Also, some books present questions in a different format than that of the SAT.